 That said, lack of freshly squeezed juice or a hurricane glass will not deter me from having the next best thing at home.
 To my delight, this video on How to make a pina colada is portioned for just one drink, mine.
 This is perfect because my Ninja blender comes with a single serve container that’s ideal for this.
 (Note to self: I want long mixing stirring spoons.)

 Unfortunately, there was no heavy cream around (a missing ingredient that won’t hurt unless I’m in the mood for Alfredo sauce.)
 Also, I began with a 15 oz can of Coco Lopez and the large Dole brand of pineapple juice, so I had plenty left over.
-Since the recipe is not meant for a party batch, I froze the remainder in cubes (something I also do with extra tomato sauce or paste, a homemade batch of Sofrito, herbs in olive oil, etc.)
+(FYI: The Coco Reàl brand comes in a set of 3 so you can be sure to have enough to serve a crowd.)
+But that’s not today and so I simply froze the remainder in cubes (something I also do with extra tomato sauce or paste, a homemade batch of Sofrito, herbs in olive oil, etc.)

 In this way, I can make single serve colada for myself again in the near future.
 With this being a frozen drink and all, I won’t need to add ice next time.
 (If I have the milk on hand by then, I’ll just add it fresh.)